Agilent/yb/README.md

 ## yb environment

-A yb environment is created by providing a stream URL to `yb init`.
+A yb environment is created by providing a stream URI to `yb init`.
 If you do it within an activated Yocto environment, then the yb environment is constructed within the Yocto environment.
 Otherwise, a new skeleton yocto/ directory is created and the environment created within that.

 For example: